exfinium/socialmarket/README.md

 ### Positive credit
 The system does not allow the taking of credit - only the giving of it.
 Negative feedback exists but when you pay to disapprove of a post the payment goes to the common and lifts everyone's balance.
 Paying to elevate your own posts does the same.
 ### The common
 Payments to the common increase the spending power of the system currency, effectively and literally enriching everybody.
 Symbolically, payments to the common are material consideration in exchange for imposing a measure of imposition on the market.
+It does not grant a right to anything in return beyond nudging one metric the participants can use to influence their feed.
 ### Deliberately simple
 There exists no system that can guarantee a desired outcome from human interactions.
 This system provides only two levers of power available to all participants; credit, and words.
 While additional measures may give people access to more nuanced influence, no amount of additional machinery can make the system fairer.

 ## Technology
 ### Microtransactions